Cute-Ducky/seekr/README.md

 seekr
 ```
 ## Usage
+Just open [the web interface](http://localhost:8569/web/) in your browser of choice.
 ## Feedback
 We would love to hear from you.
 Tell us about your opinions on seekr.
 Where do we need to improve?...
 You can do this by just opening up an issue or maybe even telling others in your blog or somewhere else about your experience.